All levels of hikers are welcome!

 When is the best time to go?

-Grand Canyon National Park is hikeable year round.
-Because of the park’s enormity, the climate can vary from rim to rim and at the floor of the canyon, though people do hike both sides even during winter.
+Grand Canyon National Park is hikeable year-round.
+Because of the park’s enormity, the climate can vary from rim to rim and on the floor of the canyon, though people do hike both sides even during winter.